-of the περίπολοι": in ch.
-115, called φρούριον.]
-3 ["Having heretofore sent": that is, before the Ætolian expedition.] sent their ambassadors, Tolophus an Ophionian, Borvades an Eurytanian, and Tisander an Apodotian, to Corinth and Lacedæmon, persuaded them to send an army against Naupactus: for that it The Ætolians harboured the Athenians against them.
-And the and Peloponnessans against them.
-Lacedæmonians, towards the end of autumn, sent ney against Nau-pactus. them three thousand men of arms of their confederates: of which five hundred were of Heracleia, the new-built city of Trachinia.
+100. The same summer, the Ætolians having3 sent their ambassadors, Tolophus an Ophionian, Boryades an Eurytanian, and Tisander an Apodotian, to Corinth and Lacedæmon, persuaded them to send an army against Naupactus: for that it harboured the Athenians against them.
+And the Lacedæmonians, towards the end of autumn, sent them three thousand men of year vi.
+A. C. 426.
+Ol.
+88. 2.
+3. The Ætolians and Peloponnesians make a journey against Naupactus.

+arms of their confederates; of which five hundred were of Heracleia, the new-built city of Trachinia.
 The general of the army was Eurylochus a Spartan; with whom Macarius and Menedæus went also along, Spartans likewise.
 101. When the army was assembled at Delphi, Eurylochus sent a herald to the Locrians of Ozolæ, both because their way lay through them to Naupactus, and also because he desired to make them revolt from the Athenians.
 Of all the Locrians, the Amphissians co-operated with him most, as standing most in fear for the enmity of the Phoceans.
 And they first giving hostages, induced others who likewise were afraid of the coming in of the army, to do the like: the Myoneans first, being their neighbours; for this way is Locris of most difficult access: then the Ipneans, Messapians, Tritæans, Chalæans, Tolophonians, Hessians, and the Œantheans.
 All these went with them to the war.
 The Olpæans gave them hostages, but followed not the army.
 But the Hyæans would give them no hostages, till they had taken a village of theirs called Polis.

 102. When every thing was ready, and he had sent the hostages away to Cytinium in Doris, he marched with his army towards Naupactus, through the territory of the Locrians.
-And as he marched, he took Œneon, a town of theirs, and Eupalium; YEAR VI.
-A. C. 426.
-OL.
-88, 2, 3, III.
-YEAR VI.
+And as he marched, he took Œneon, a town of theirs, and Eupalium; because they refused to yield unto him.
+When they were come into the territory of Naupactus, the Ætolians being there already to join with them, they wasted the fields about; and took the suburbs of the city, being unfortified.
+Then they went to Molycreium, a colony of the Corinthians, but subject to the people of Athens, and took that.
+Now Demosthenes the Athenian, (for ever since the Ætolian business he abode about